-The achievements rates of FP7 and H2020 programmes are expected still to increase once more IKOP certifications are received^[113].
-For Horizon Europe programme, only cash and IKOP commitments were available as of December 2022^[114], no actual grant related costs were incurred, as the newly signed grants would start as of 1 January 2023.
+The achievements rates of FP7 and H2020 programmes are expected still to increase once more IKOP certifications are received113.
+For Horizon Europe programme, only cash and IKOP commitments were

+113 For the ongoing projects, the IKOP certification is only due together with the last reporting period.
+IKAA certification for the FP7 programme is not applicable as the concept of the additional activities was only introduced in the H2020 legal basis.
+H2020 IKAA certifications were (due to fulfilment of targets) discontinued in 2021, shifting the focus on Horizon Europe programme.
+IKAA follows an annual certification regime with a reporting deadline of 31 May 2023 for the year 2022.
+At the time of the preparation of the AAR for 2022 the IKAA certification was still ongoing, therefore the full achievements of 2022 will only be reported later in 2023 available as of December 2022114, no actual grant related costs were incurred, as the newly signed grants would start as of 1 January 2023.
 Cash contributions from private members for 2021 and 2022 were fully covered by H2020 commitments.
 Partial results of the IKAA certifications for 2022 IKAA plan were already available, starting to demonstrate continuous funding engagement of the private members of the JU already for the Horizon Europe programme.